 Ranney Webster Fund

 The Ranney Webster Fund was created at Hiram College to support students' experiential learning through research, internships, and service-learning opportunities.
 This gift spanned three centuries.
 Although he did not graduate, Ranney Webster attended Hiram with the class of l898.
 He left his gift to Hiram in the 20th century, and we received it in the 2lst century!
 The funds are intended to enable students to participate in experiential learning that is not funded or inadequately funded by an external source.
-Each year, stipends of up to $2500 will be available both fall and spring semesters and for the summer.
+Each year, stipends of up to $2500 will be available both fall and spring semesters and for the summer with the majority of the money dispersed in the summer.

 The fund will support a variety of different activities in experiential learning.
 Below is a partial list of funding opportunities.
 Students who need funding for experiential learning that is not described below are encouraged to contact the Career Center where the Selection Committee will be administered to discuss their needs.